The Female and Male are primal forces of nature, seen in cosmic arrangements and geometrical relationships.

 Inextricably entwined among the starry cosmos, Fuxi and Nuwa observe each other, while holding tools of measurement, as seen in the sacred art above.
 Fuxi holds a right-angle tool with which He can make straight or angular Masculine shapes.
 Nuwa holds a compass with which She can make round Feminine shapes.

-The Washington Monument, a phallic symbol, stands in honor of our first president, known as the “Father of our Country”.
-The well-endowed ancient fertility goddess, Venus de Willendorf (below), confirms that round is the shape associated with Femininity.
+Straight lines are associated with Masculinity.
+The Washington Monument (below left), a phallic symbol, stands in honor of our first president, George Washington, who is known as the “Father of our Country”.
+The well-endowed ancient fertility goddess, Venus de Willendorf (below right), confirms that round and curvy are Feminine attributes.

 The lingam and yoni, Hindu symbols of Masculine and Feminine properties, are joined in the sculpture below.
 Scattered upon the sculpture are flower petals offered in a holy ceremony to the sacred union of Universal Mother and Father.